madmax-codewarrior-0/osu-forestry-rda-machine/README.md

 # osu-forestry-rda-machine
 A collection of notes, configs, and setup steps for the Forestry RDA machine.
-Provisioned and installed by Max for the College of Forestry.
+Installed and configured by Max for the College of Forestry.

 Contact Info: